MattiaRag/timemaproject/markdowns/preliminary.md

 ```
 orthofinder -f input_dirrectory -y
 ```
-The "y" flag allows to split paralogous clades below root of a HOG into separate HIGs.
+The flag `-y` allows to split paralogous clades below root of a HOG into separate HIGs.

 In the current pipeline, the command has been run through this [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/orthofinder.sh).